cebarbosa/paintbox/docs/preparing_models.rst

             Wavelength dispersion.
         output: str
             Name of the output file (a multi-extension FITS file)
+        overwrite: bool (optional)
+            Overwrite the output files if they already exist.

         """
-        if os.path.exists(output) and not redo:
+        if os.path.exists(output) and not overwrite:
             return
         specs = sorted(os.listdir(data_dir))
         nimf = 16